UM-ARM-Lab/conq_python/src/clickmap_nav/README.md

 # Clickmap_nav:
 This is a combination of the view_map and graph_nav examples.
-You can use it to view a map that spot has made, and then click on the map to send commands.
+You can use it to view a map that spot has made, and then click on the map to send movement commands.

 ## Setup Dependencies